5 Problems With Event Guest List Management

 Successful events consist of many factors: a suitable venue and catering (for personal events), useful tools and technological innovations (for virtual events), an entertaining or educational program, inspiring speakers or performers.
 But one key element will always be the benchmark for your success: satisfied guests.
 To make sure that you have a constant overview of who is coming and what your visitors require, you need to manage guest lists.
 What might seem easy and logical at first glance can turn out to be complex and very time-consuming.
 This is a good reason to go through the most common problems with guest list management and how to solve them.

 What needs to be included in a guest lists, and why is it so important for events?

 A guest list is a list of participants for your event.
 Depending on the type of event and guests you are expecting, your requirements for this list can vary.
-Also, external factors, such as Corona requirements, can influence what data you need to collect.

 You will want to start with the basics: A name, as this is needed to identify the visitor.
 Contact information can be very useful if you want to get in touch with the guest after your event – although you need to make sure you stay GDPR compliant.
 It might also be interesting to ask for a company name if you e.g. want to print it on a badge as identification.